balbanyan/whisper_speaker_diarization/LLM_CODEBASE_CONTEXT.md

 - Includes reason annotations for adjusted segments
 - Lists unassigned segments with explanations
 - Shows which strategies were enabled
+- Generates detailed transcript with word-level timestamps (if enabled)

 ## Key Data Structures